 About the diet of the newborn, this rule should be followed: the child should be nourished daily in equal periods of time.

+The number of meals will depend on the state of health, and satiety of the newborn.
+If the child is visibly well-fed and does not react nervously due to a lack of food – lactation, five meals a day is sufficient.
 If it is nervous, crying and anxious, then the number of meals, from 6 to 7 meals a day should be increased.

 Most often, the pediatrician determines the child’s diet by regular controls, and the mother should be consistent with those recommendations.

 There are experts who claim that the child should not be fed according to a pre-established regime.

 They believe that this is a kind of coercion, and every compulsory measure is an obstacle to its emotional development.
 Therefore, they suggest that the child be fed when it asks it with crying, not when the mother thinks it necessary.
 They justify this method of nutrition by claiming that the child is most often crying because it is hungry, and the unpleasant sensation grows proportionally as the time passes since the last breastfeeding.

 The claims go so far, that they say that the discontent of the child due to untimely meals leaves a trail, that implants a negative psychological experience for it, and later for its position in society.